VibhutiDKhanduri/Building-LLM-From-Scratch/README.md

-# Building-LLM-From-Scratch
+# Building-LLMs-From-First-Principles

-Here I dabble about building LLMs from Scratch.
+Here I dabble about building LLMs from ground up.
 Mainly following the book "Build a Large Language Model (From Scratch)" - Sebastian Raschka.

 Goals: